Midnightcoffee/Blackjack/README.md

 Blackjack
 =========

-A mostly* BDD driving single player blackjack game.
+A mostly* BDD driving single player blackjack game that lives here: http://polar-sea-3421.herokuapp.com/

 Mostly because I believe true BDD requires an actual client.
 Sense this was a bootcamp project at my internship in 2014 at Atomic Object my client was my